How to Trade Oil Classic Bullish Divergence and Bearish Divergence

 This strategy is a low risk technique to sell near the top or buy near the bottom, this makes the risk on your trades are very small relative to the potential reward.
 However, this is one method with very many whipsaws & most traders do not recommend using it.

 Divergence in Trading is also used to predict the optimum point at which to exit a trade.
-If you already have an open trade that's already profitable, a good way to spot a profit taking level would be the point where you spot this crude oil trading setup.
+If you already have an open trade that's already profitable, a good way to identify a profit taking level would be the point where you identify this crude trading setup.

 There are two types, based on the direction of the Oil trend: